 With the reopening of the theme parks, transportation has changed quite a bit.
 Basically, we all have to relearn the system and practice extreme patience.

 There’s no doubt Disney is doing everything in its power to ensure Disney World transportation runs smoothly and efficiently, but guests should keep in mind going in that transportation may run slower than usual due to limited capacity.

 With that, here’s what you need to know about transportation.

 Will Magical Express still run?

-Yes, guests arriving and departing from Orlando International Airport can still use Disney’s Magical Express until Jan.
+Guests arriving and departing from Orlando International Airport can still use Disney’s Magical Express until Jan.
 1, 2022 when the complimentary service will come to an end.